rlfmendes/json-viewer/TESTING.md

 - [ ] Works with nested JSON structures
 - [ ] Works with array JSON structures
 - [ ] Handles invalid JSON gracefully
+- [ ] File list scrolls when many entries (selection stays visible)

+### MQTT Mode Checklist

+- [ ] App starts in MQTT mode with provided broker and topic
+- [ ] Status bar shows connection state, broker, topic, Messages: N
+- [ ] Messages appear in the left pane as new publishes arrive
+- [ ] Enter opens the selected message in the viewer
+- [ ] Directory navigation is disabled (no parent/back navigation)
+- [ ] Non-JSON payloads open as plain text; hierarchical view indicates invalid JSON
+- [ ] Non-UTF8 payloads are ignored (do not crash)
+- [ ] Status bar increments retries and shows last error when connection issues occur

 ## Performance Testing